Togtja/IMT2681_Ass2/README.md

     "projects": [ "project1", "project2", ... ]
 }
 ```
-(project names are the 'name' field in https://git.gvk.idi.ntnu.no/api/v4/projects)
+(project names are the 'path_with_namespace' field in https://git.gvk.idi.ntnu.no/api/v4/projects)
+Due to it being unique

+If not specified, the parameter `limit` should return 5 languages.
+If not specified in the `auth` parameter, the request should occur without authentication.
 ## Response

 Calls to the endpoint produce output according to the following JSON schema specification and list the most frequently ranked languages (based on returned ranking for the individual projects):